 Concord-Carlisle Youth Basketball is committed to providing a safe environment for our players and coaches.
 We are carefully monitoring guidelines from both the U.S. Centers for Disease Control (CDC) and the MA Department of Elementary and Secondary Education.
 CCYB follows Concord Public Schools guidelines for COVID protocols.

 We will have a zero tolerance policy for non-compliance to the CCYB COVID Safety Policy this season.
 We have worked closely with Metrowest, who has their own policies defined here.
 If you can not or will not comply with the policies set forth, please do not register your child to play.

-Players will be required to bring their own basketball and hand sanitizer to practices and clinics.
+Players should bring their own hand sanitizer to practices and games.

 CCYB follows the Concord Public Schools procedures for COVID response and notification procedures and will coordinate with the Concord Board of Health in regard to the timing of the resumption of activities for that team.

 If your child is exhibiting COVID symptoms, please contact your Head Coach and the CCYB COVID response e-mail, at

 (monitored by Marc Caruso and Tom Isenberg) and by text at 978-618-7906 for more immediate issues.